 "Why Doesn't the Dominator Hierarchy Crash and Burn?"

-You can can rank lower on one strand but higher on another, and thus be a fan of the overall Dominator Hierarchy.
+You can can rank lower on one strand but higher on another, and thus not be motivated to attack the overall Dominator Hierarchy.
 If you are a woman, but you are rich and/or beautiful... you have a place of superiority.
 If you are a woman and poor and brown, but you are of the right religion, you still may find a position of some superiority somewhere in a society where that religion has some built-in advantages.
 And so it goes.

 So we see that the Dominator Hierarchy is self-reinforcing.
 Even individuals well below the halfway mark on some strands find it useful because they are still way above many others.
 And even if you are disadvantaged in one strand, you may be privileged in another.
 Only if you score lower across all strands will you find that society continually attempts to thwart your progress.
 But hey, you still have nature to dominate.
 And isn't that fun?